matrix-org/synapse/docs/ACME.md

 for an alternative ACME client).

-It's also recommended to use a reverse proxy for the server-facing communications (mode documentation about this can be found [here](/docs/reverse_proxy.md)) as well as the client-facing ones and have it serve the certificates.
+It's also recommended to use a reverse proxy for the server-facing communications (more documentation about this can be found [here](/docs/reverse_proxy.md)) as well as the client-facing ones and have it serve the certificates.